 learned, sometimes I need to go back and review them.
 I am glad for these lessons, because without

 them, I would have never grown into the person I am today.
 And I am glad for the God that helped me

 This past decade has been a flurry of changes and growth.
 I am not the same person I was ten years ago.
 God has taught me so much about how to deal with difficult situations, and He is continuing to grow me into the person I was made to be.
 Sometimes, I feel that I have been through more in these past ten years, than in the previous twenty or so years of my life.
 However, all these experiences have made me into the person I am today.
 I am currently working on writing a memoir called “Becoming a Butterfly,” which really symbolizes my life’s journey in this past decade.

+What happened this decade?
 Ten years ago, I was unemployed and the church I was attending at the time was still in process of finding a new pastor.
 I was far happier than I was before I became a Christian, but far more depressed than I am now.
 My brother was still living with my parents and me, and he was trying to find a full time job.
 I could count on my hands the friends that I knew back then that I am still in contact with now.

 In the past three years, I have become a full time sales associate.
 I have learned how to cut fabric, do online orders for customers (OGP), take calls in the fitting room, and be a registered back-up cashier at my store.
 As of right now, I am still the only associate in my department, not counting my immediate supervisor, that is a register trained cashier at my store, thanks to my now-former supervisor, Elizabeth* (*=not her real name).

 I am a blogger.
 I have made about 300 posts on my blog since December 2015 when I started this blog.

 My brother moved away to another state, where he is currently employed full time in a much more satisfying job than he had ten years ago.
 He also adopted a cat.